 30 Salesforce Marketing Cloud Interview Questions & Answers

-Salesforce Marketing Cloud talent is a hot topic.
-Aside from the Salesforce economy’s overall growth, Salesforce partners consistently predict the demand for Marketing Cloud expert services will increase each year – these professionals find themselves in a good position, boasting some of the most in-demand expertise, and known to be hard professionals to retain.
+Salesforce Marketing Cloud careers are a hot topic.
+Salesforce consulting partners have predicted (and rushed to fill) the demand for Marketing Cloud services.
+Therefore, Marketing Cloud professionals find themselves in a good position, boasting some of the most in-demand expertise in the Salesforce ecosystem, and have been known to be some of the hardest talent to retain.

-Marketing Cloud is a complex tool that requires knowledge around best practice configuration and administration, which makes hiring a critical job.
+But why is this the case?
+Marketing Cloud is a complex tool that requires knowledge around best practice configuration and administration – making hiring a critical job.
 The right questions need to be asked to identify the right candidates.

-As a certified Marketing Cloud Consultant, I have been working with Salesforce Marketing Cloud (SFMC) for 4+ years, designing digital marketing solutions for a diverse range of clients.
+As a certified Marketing Cloud Consultant, I have been working with Salesforce Marketing Cloud (Marketing Cloud) for 6+ years, designing digital marketing solutions for a diverse range of clients.

-In this guide, I will share Salesforce Marketing Cloud interview questions you could expect.
-The first topics relate to day-to-day campaign management, then move on to in-depth technical questions: Email Studio and email testing, Journey Builder, data management, integration, and more.
+In this guide, I will share some of the Salesforce Marketing Cloud interview questions you could expect.
+The first topics relate to day-to-day campaign management, then move on to in-depth technical questions, and end with more generic career development.

-1. What are the different Content Blocks you can use?
+1. What are the different content blocks you can use in Content Builder?

-In Marketing Cloud Content Builder there are pre-built content blocks.
+In Marketing Cloud’s Content Builder there are pre-built content blocks.

 A prospective employer is likely to be interested in you using Content Builder to bring design variety and subscriber engagement into your email templates.
 Blocks can be categorized as “basic”, “advanced”, “interactive”, and “social”: